KejPi/AbracaDABra/README.md

 The EPG view supports dragging or scrolling by mouse, and specific program details can be displayed by clicking on an item.
 An audio service can be selected by clicking on the service name on the left side.

 ## User application data storage

 AbracaDABra can be configured to store all incoming data from the slideshow (SLS) and/or the SPI application.
-[Data storage](#data-storage) folder is common for both applications but subfolders can be configured by a template for each application individually.
+[Data storage](#data-storage) folder is common for both applications, but subfolders can be configured by a template for each application individually.
 Storage of data can be enabled for each application individually.

 <p align="center" width="100%">